IACERASMUS/ERASMUS2022/registration.md

 Lunches for the duration of the school will also be provided free for the in-person attendees.

 An excursion to the Roque de los Muchachos Observatory will be organised for one afternoon of the school and will be free for all in-person attendees.

+## No financial support for travel or accommodation is available